Stabilisation programme for the Palestinian territories (West Bank and Gaza)

-Title: Supporting the Stabilisation of Palestine
+Title: Youth promotion for the stabilisation of Palestine

 Commissioned by: German Federal Foreign Office

-Country: Palestinian Territories
+Country: Palestinian territories

-Overall term: 2017 to 2019
+Overall term: 2019 to 2021

 Crises and conflicts have characterised the Palestinian territories for decades.
 They are accompanied by restrictions on free movement, high unemployment rates, experiences of trauma as a result of the war and increasing poverty of the Palestinian population.
 In particular, those who bear the brunt of this tense and unstable situation are children and young people who account for more than half of the Palestinian population.
 Disappointment over the government as well as a general feeling of lacking prospects and hopelessness is spreading.